-Stephen is the recipient of the 2019 JB Priestley Award for Young Writers of Promise and has won a Developing Your Creating Practice Award from Arts Council England to undertake a writing residency within the Astrophysics Department at the American Museum of Natural History, in New York.
-He is working alongside world-renowned astrophysicists, led by Dr. Rebecca Oppenheimer, on the research and development of a new play.
+Stephen is the recipient of the 2019 JB Priestley Award for Young Writers of Promise and has won a Developing Your Creating Practice Award from Arts Council England to undertake a writing residency within the prestigious Astrophysics Department of the American Museum for Natural History in New York City, working alongside a team of pre-eminent Astrophysicists including Dr. Rebecca Oppenheimer, Dr. Neil De Grasse Tyson, Dr. Steven Soter and Dr. Jacqueline Faherty.

-Prior to life as a writer, Stephen worked as an Associate Producer on a range of critically acclaimed film and TV productions: projects including the Academy Award shortlisted UNKNOWN WHITE MALE and multi-award-winning TOTTENHAM AYATOLLAH.
-Stephen co-directed short-film RECOMPENSE, which screened at the BFI and was an official selection for the New York Independent Film Festival, where it won Best Actor, Best Actress and Best Directorial Debut in the Short Film Category.
+Stephen worked as an Associate Producer on a range of critically acclaimed film and TV productions: projects including the Academy Award shortlisted UNKNOWN WHITE MALE and multi-award-winning TOTTENHAM AYATOLLAH.
+Stephen co-directed a short-film RECOMPENSE, which screened at the BFI and was an official selection for the New York Independent Film Festival

 ASSOCIATE WRITER CREDITS